mountaindust/Parasitoids/analytic/README.md

   two are for the evening logistic (center, scale).
 - Dparams=(sig_x,sig_y,correlation):
   Covarience parameters for diffusion in wind.
-Provide the standard deviation in the x-direction, y-direction, and the correlation.
+Provide the standard deviation in the x-direction and y-direction, and the correlation.
 - Dlparams=(sig_x,sig_y,correlation):
   Covarience parameters for local diffusion.
-Provide the standard deviation in the x-direction, y-direction, and the correlation.
+The mean is assumed to be zero; provide the standard deviation in the x-direction and y-direction, and the correlation.
 - lam=lambda:
   lambda parameter describing the probability of wind-based flight during the day assuming ideal conditions